jbadson/render_controller/README.md

     * Make sure both are writable by the user that will run the server.
 1. Edit `/etc/rendercontroller.conf` to specify your render nodes, shared storage mount point, and paths to render engine executables.
 1. Configure service to start on boot.
-	* If using Linux with Systemd, there's a sample service file in `python/systemd/rendercontroller.service`.
-It would be wise to add a `User=` entry and run the service as a non-root user.
+	* If you're hosting this on Linux, there's a sample systemd service file in `python/systemd/rendercontroller.service`.
+You may have to modify it according to your local environment.

 ### Web Interface Setup
 #### Requirements
-* nodejs 17.0.1+
+* nodejs 10.14+
-* npm 8.1.0+
+* npm 6.14+
 * A web server.
 Nginx or Apache will work.
 If you're only hosting this app and don't need any special features, [serve](https://github.com/zeit/serve) is a simple option.

- __WARNING: Do not install this on a public-facing web server.
-There is no provision for access control or authentication and the security model assumes it is accessible only from trusted networks.__

 #### Installation
+> __WARNING: Do not install this on a public-facing web server.
+There are no provisions for access control or authentication, and the security model assumes it is accessible only from trusted networks.__
 1. Install Dependencies
-    * RHEL/CentOS 7: Build nodejs from source or use one of the offical linux binaries from nodejs.org.
-The RPM verion in EPEL is too old (as of Dec 2018).
+    * Linux: See if a suitable version is available from through your OS [package manager](https://nodejs.org/en/download/package-manager/).
+If not, you may need to build from source.
     * MacOS: `brew install node`
 1. Download the latest version
     * `git clone https://github.com/jbadson/render_controller.git`
+    * Note: The `master` branch always represents the latest stable version, and may include hotfixes that haven't yet been rolled into a minor release.
+If you prefer to pin to a specific release version, check out the corresponding `release/##` branch instead.
 1. Edit `.env.production` with the correct host and port for your backend API.
 1. Build the production package
     * `cd render_controller/react && npm run build`